 The domain and range of

-scaleTime usually consists of two values, but if we provide 3 or more values the scale function is subdivided into multiple segments:
+scaleTime usually consists of two values, but if you provide 3 or more values the scale function is subdivided into multiple segments:

 Typically multiple segments are used for distinguishing between negative and positive values (such as in the example above).
-We can use as many segments as we like as long as the domain and range are of the same length.
+You can use as many segments as you like as long as the domain and range are of the same length.

-.invert() method allows us to determine a scale function’s input value given an output value (provided the scale function has a numeric domain):
+.invert() method lets you determine a scale function’s input value given an output value (provided the scale function has a numeric domain):

-A common use case is when we want to convert a user’s click along an axis into a domain value:
+A common use case is when you want to convert a user’s click along an axis into a domain value: